 Most often there is sudden onset of pain and swelling with redness at the site of a wound.
 Fever may also occur.
-The pain is commonly far greater than you would expect from that kind of wound or injury.
+The pain is often far greater than you would expect from the wound or injury.
 The pain can sometimes occur at a distance from the wound.
-It can spread quickly up the affected arm, leg, or other body part.
-This kind of infection can cause gangrene - the death of tissue in a part of the body.
+It can spread quickly up the affected arm, leg or other body part.
+This kind of infection can cause gangrene – the death of tissue in a part of the body.

 What causes necrotizing fasciitis?

 Necrotizing fasciitis is caused by a number of different bacteria.
 One of these is group A streptococcus.
 These bacteria are found on the skin or in the nose and throat of healthy people.
-Many people carry these bacteria but don't get sick; however, these bacteria can also cause strep throat, scarlet fever, skin infections, and rheumatic fever.
-It is not fully understood why group A streptococcus bacteria, on rare occasions, cause necrotizing fasciitis.
-However, these bacteria make toxins that destroy body tissue directly, as well as causing the body's immune system to destroy its own tissue while fighting the bacteria.
+Many people carry these bacteria but don’t get sick.
+These bacteria can also cause strep throat, scarlet fever, skin infections and rheumatic fever.
+It is not fully understood why group A streptococcus bacteria sometimes cause necrotizing fasciitis.
+However, these bacteria make toxins that destroy body tissue directly.
+The bacteria also cause the body's immune system to destroy its own tissue while fighting the infection.